 We hear a lot about companies moving their data to the cloud today and the hotel industry is not immune to this seemingly new trend.
 However, this is not the first time a technology has drastically changed the way industries operate certain departments.

 In the late 1980s, every industry including the hotel industry started using MS Excel when the word spread that this spreadsheet could do magic i.e. complex calculations within the blink of an eye.
-At around the same time, the stand-alone PMS (Property Management Systems) were launched.
-Unlike Excel, PMS is a system that facilitate the management of properties, including maintenance & accounting all through a single piece of software.
+A few years later, the stand-alone PMS (Property Management Systems) were launched.
+Unlike Excel that was limited and not tailor-made for the hotelier, PMS is a system that facilitates the management of properties, including maintenance & accounting all through a single software.
 They replaced the inefficient paper-based methods to operate the property with a client/server configuration.
-Back then, the love for paper from managers and employees created a resistance to move to this highly efficient system.
-Irrespective of the resistance and the heavy capital IT cost such as the server and the operation cost, the Property Management Systems started to take a primary role in how hotels went about their business.

 UPSIDES: